fairagro/core-metadata-specification/specification/core_metadata_specification.md

 **Definition:** "A box is the area enclosed by the rectangle formed by two points.
 The first point is the lower corner, the second point is the upper corner.
 A box is expressed as two points separated by a space character."
 (Definition taken from [https://schema.org/box](https://schema.org/box))
 <br>**Cardinality:** 1
 <br>**Range:** Text
-**Comments:** [Schema.org](http://schema.org) uses the [https://schema.org/GeoShape](https://schema.org/GeoShape) type to attach geospatial information to a Place object, via the [https://schema.org/geo](https://schema.org/geo) property.
+**Comment:** [Schema.org](http://schema.org) uses the [https://schema.org/GeoShape](https://schema.org/GeoShape) type to attach geospatial information to a Place object, via the [https://schema.org/geo](https://schema.org/geo) property.
 A bounding box can then be attached to this object.

 **Representation:**
 ```